-1. Conservative Working Capital Policy.
+- 1. Conservative Working Capital Policy.

-2. Moderate Working Capital Policy.
+- 2. Moderate Working Capital Policy.

-3. Aggressive Working Capital Policy.
+- 3. Aggressive Working Capital Policy.

-1. Conservative working capital policy: Conservative Working Capital Policy refers to miinimize risk by maintaining a higher level of Working Capital.
+- 1. Conservative working capital policy: Conservative Working Capital Policy refers to miinimize risk by maintaining a higher level of Working Capital.
 This type of Working Capital Policy is suitable to meet the seasonal fluctuation of the manufacturing operation.

-2. Moderate working capital policy: Moderate Working Capital Policy refers to the moderate level of Working Capital maintenance according to moderate level of sales.
+- 2. Moderate working capital policy: Moderate Working Capital Policy refers to the moderate level of Working Capital maintenance according to moderate level of sales.
 It means one percent of change in Working Capital that is Working Capital is equal to sales.

-3. Aggressive working capital policy: Aggressive Working Capital Policy is one of the high risky and profitability policies which maintain low level of Aggressive Working Capital against the high level of sales, in the business concern during a particular period.
+Course Code: 17PAU502A Unit V - Working Capital Management BATCH: 2017 - 20 risky and profitability policies which maintain low level of Aggressive Working Capital against the high level of sales, in the business concern during a particular period.